hell ZUN himself admits she's most likely the toughest boss out of all the games JUST from this.

 Lunasa is bound to destroy you if you've never played Perfect Cherry Blossom on hard difficulty.
 After the sister's first collab spell card, the girl who got the most damage will attack you solo before them going collab on you again.
 Lunasa's solo spell cards for Easy, Normal and Lunatic difficulties are the easiest thanks to them being slow-paced and predictable; however, her Hard spell card develops into a fast-paced barrage of night-unavoidable bullets.
 Extra points because it starts the same as the others, just so you expect slow-moving micro-dodging.

-Yuyuko's Deadly Dance releases several bubble-type shots that track you down while smaller butterfly danmaku rotate and cover most of the screen.
+Yuyuko's Deadly Dance: "Mortality: Dead Butterfly" releases several bubble-type shots that track you down while smaller butterfly danmaku rotate and cover most of the screen.
 This wouldn't be a huge problem if the bubbles weren't larger than the norm and therefore cover enough of the screen to hide some of the rotating danmaku.

 And then there's her survival card, Resurrection Butterfly, which is sixty-six seconds of surviving against waves of butterflies, the red waves of which fire at fast criss-crossing angles that are extremely hard to read.

 Ran Yakumo has "Charming Siege from All Sides", which is often cited by Touhou players as a reason to hate the randomness inherent in some cards; in Charming Siege, if the RNG decides it doesn't like you, you bomb or you die.
 Even if the RNG does like you, the card is still very hard, consisting of dodging between bubble bullets, almost invariably within their sprites.
 And these same bubble bullets tend to cover up the smaller pellets which attempt the entire time to wall you.
 Almost inexplicably, Yukari's version of the card in Phantasm is so much easier the card becomes a joke.